-The People, Resources and Technology Department is responsible for the Bank's IT and telecommunication systems.
+The General Directorate of People, Resources and Technology is responsible for the Bank's IT and telecommunication systems.
 Its duties include defining and monitoring the security policies, circular and guides, and standards for applications and infrastructures, including the IT internal control model.